Microsoft has been preparing for 6 years to apologize

 However, there will be some exceptions to Microsoft's new rules.
 "Windows 11 does not apply hardware compliance testing to virtual devices during installation or upgrade."
 This means that if you are running Windows 11 on a virtual machine, you can ignore the CPU and security requirements.
 But the reality is that most consumers and business customers will not use Windows 11 on a VM.

-Microsoft still has a few months to test Windows 11 and hear feedback from its users.
-The company already withdrew the PC app Check that caused a lot of confusion.
+Microsoft still has a few months to try Windows 11 and listen to the comments of its users.
+The company has already withdrawn the PC Health Check application which caused a lot of confusion.

 Microsoft currently allows testers to access Windows 11 with a wide range of hardware, but plans to apply new restrictions before it is officially released.
 It would be very strange if there was no significant change in these requirements later this year, except that Microsoft made a discount with some 7th generation chips.